dieterpl/JAGE/README.md

 JAGE is a work-in-progress project to create a functioning Gameboy emulator in java.
 The structure of the modified z80 processor, used in the Gameboy, is represented in a very verbose way.
-The goal of the project is NOT to make the fastest emulatorpossible, but to layout the internals in an easy to understand way, that is compliant with object oriented language paradigms of java.
+The goal of the project is NOT to make the fastest emulator possible, but to layout the internals in an easy to understand way, that is compliant with object oriented language paradigms of java.
 For that reason the opcodes and corresponding instructions are stored in the 'instructions.yml' file.
 Which are then dynamically loaded and executed.
 This approach enables the commands to be very general and clear.
 It also helps with debugging as it makes tracing the executed code straight forward.